matter-labs/zksync-lite-docs/docs/dev/swaps.md

 - amount of the token that you want to swap
 - ratio of the swapped tokens, relevant to one another

+Ratios are 15-byte integers that represent the proportion in which tokens are swapped.

 To sign an order, use the [`getOrder`](../api/sdk/js/accounts.md#signing-orders) method of `Wallet`:

 ```typescript